 A clicking gas stove is one of the most common cooktop calls we get.
 Sometimes the burner lights anyway and the clicking just won’t quit.
 Other times the spark fires and fires but nothing catches.
-Both point back to the spark ignition system, and most of the causes are things you can check before anyone touches a tool.
+Both point back to the spark ignition system, and most of the causes are things you can diagnose before anyone touches a tool.

 Here’s how the system works in plain terms.
 When you turn the knob, a switch tells the spark module to fire a small electrode next to the burner.
 That spark jumps to the burner, ignites the gas, and the clicking should stop within a second or two.
 When the clicking keeps going or the gas never lights, something in that chain is off.